Xerren09/EntityEngine/README.md

 For an example, check out [Frogger](https://github.com/Xerren09/Frogger "Frogger made in EntityEngine")!

-Huge thanks for my friend Rachael Cowan, for helping me track down and figure out a solution to a nasty and really obscure performance issue with the rendering functions, without her help I would have never figured it out.
+Huge thanks to my friend [Rachael Cowan](https://www.linkedin.com/in/rachael-cowan-41606522a/), for helping me [track down and figure out a solution to a nasty and really obscure performance issue with the rendering functions](https://github.com/Xerren09/EntityEngine/blob/main/RenderingPerformanceCaseStudy.md "Read the case description here"), without her help I would have never figured it out.

 ## Simple example